AIDS-Related Cancers

 You can help reduce your risk of AIDS-related cancers by doing these things:

-• Talk with your healthcare provider about the HPV vaccine.
+- Talk with your healthcare provider about the HPV vaccine.
 HPV infection is linked to some of these cancers.
-The HPV vaccine might help reduce risk in people who are not already infected.
+The HPV vaccine might help reduce the risk for people who are not already infected.

 Get tested for cancer in these ways: